craigargh/cfg-python/proposal.md

 This course teaches the fundamentals, while drawing on the wider Python ecosystem, to give learners a good basic foundation in programming.

-The number of topics introduced in this course is amibitous, yet achievable.
 Priority is given to learning through applied, practical problem solving, instead of a more lecture type approach.

 By the end of this course students will be able to:
 - Understand core programming concepts